sghmire/ExcelScapper/README.md

 ExcelScrapper

 <p align="left">
   This simple tool allows you to create your own template from the excel sheet for indexing the data fileds.
-And will let you extract the data from similarly formatted excel files.
+And will let you extract the data from large number of similarly formatted excel files.
 </p>

 <p align="left">